reframejs/reframe/docs/overview.template.md

    <br/>
    Pages are rendered in the browser.
    <br/>
-   Pages are rendered in the browser to the DOM allowing you to create pages with interactive views.
+   The DOM is dynamic allowing you create interactive views, in other words views that update in the browser (without having to reload an entire new page).
    <br/>
    This is the default.
  - **Good ol' 1998 websites** <sup><sub>:floppy_disk:</sub></sup>
    <br/>
-   Pages are only rendered to HTML on the server.
+   Pages are rendered to HTML on the server.
    <br/>
    Pages are not rendered in the browser.
-   No (or almost no) JavaScript is loaded in the browser.
+   The browser doesn't load any (or almost no) JavaScript.
    <br/>
    Opt-in by setting `domStatic: true` to all your page configs.
  - **Serverless apps**